$RO(C_2\times C_2)$-graded cohomology ring of a point and applications: Appendix

-In this subsection we prove some results used in the main text about the correspondence of Poincare series and generators. \begin{lemma} We have that $x^q(1+\cd+x^{b-1})(1+\cd+x^{-q-1})$ is the Poincare series for products of the form
+In this subsection we prove some results used in the main text about the correspondence of Poincar\'e series and generators. \begin{lemma} We have that $x^q(1+\cd+x^{b-1})(1+\cd+x^{-q-1})$ is the Poincar\'e series for products of the form